 The doctor became hysterical.

 “You bitch!” he fumed, repeating it again at a greater volume, jerking wildly in her grasp in a vain attempt to hit her.
 He was going to rouse the entire compound with his fit of verbigeration.
-She did the only thing she could think of.
+She did the only thing she could think of; she; s hit him.

-She hit him.
 Hard.

 He collapsed to the floor, unconscious.
 Meanwhile, the giant had managed to get to his feet.
-His height was even more impressive when he was standing upright.
+He was even more impressive when he was standing upright.
 His head practically scraped the ceiling.
 Like so many of his comrades, he wore the black, leather plague mask.
 On him, it was even more intimidating.
-It reminded her of the enormous skull of a prehistoric beast in a museum.
+It reminded her of an enormous skull she’d seen in a museum, of some greatgreat prehistoric beast.

 She raised her fists and prepared for the fight.
 He towered over her, his enormous arms thick as tree trunks and as long as an ape’s.